Beringia Days International Conference

 The Beringia Days International Conference is a public forum sponsored by the National Park Service that highlights the heritage shared by the United States and Russia.
 The conference brings together the Native peoples of Alaska and Chukotka, Russian and American scholars, researchers, environmentalists, and representatives of government and non-government organizations to report on projects funded through the Shared Beringian Heritage Program.
 The conference also welcomes other presenters who would like to speak on topics of interest to the Beringia region.

 If you would like to learn about Beringia Days history, please read the Program's history.
 You can also download the agendas, abstracts, and proceedings,and look at photos and conference posters from the previous years.

 Currently the Beringia Days International Conference is being held every other year with its location alternating between Alaska and Chukotka.
 Participation in the conference is free and open to the general public.
 Public interest and participation are encouraged and welcome!

 The conference is usually organized by a small Beringia Program staff and would welcome any volunteers who would like to assist with the preparations!

-The next Beringia Days is scheduled to be held on Chukotkan side of the Bering Strait.
+The next Beringia Days is tenatively scheduled to be held in 2016 on the Alaskan side of the Bering Strait.
 Dates and exact location are to be determined.
 Please visit this site later for details.